dlang/dub-docs/docs/dub-guide/publishing.md

 ## Registering with the registry

 If you want to publish your project, simply put the contents into a repository and push it to [GitHub](https://github.com/), [GitLab](https://gitlab.com/) or [Bitbucket](https://bitbucket.org/).
 You can then [register an account](https://code.dlang.org/register) on DUB and register the package using your GitHub/GitLab/Bitbucket user name (or organization) and the project name.
-Anyone who adds the name of your project as a dependency to his/her package recipe will automatically have the contents of your git repository available to his/her project.
+Anyone who adds the name of your project as a dependency to their package recipe will automatically have the contents of your git repository available to their project.

 ## Version tags